opensafely/documentation/Onboarding.md

 The process of conducting an analysis via OpenSAFELY can be broken down into the following steps:

 1. Design a study protocol Research question and protocol are discussed and written (preferably in a google document so multiple authors can edit and review)
 2. Institutional Ethics Approval once protocol is finalised.
+3. Create a study-specific repository from the template provided, and upload the protocol to the repository.
-3. Codelists that do not exist already are developed and put onto the opencodelist webpage
+4. Codelists that do not exist already are developed and put onto the opencodelist webpage
-4. Study population, outcomes and covariates are defined within a Python script that is developed locally (i.e on your machine) and uploaded to Github for comments, reviews and other contributions.
+5. Study population and study variables are defined within a Python script that is developed locally (i.e on your machine) and uploaded to Github for comments, reviews, and other contributions.
 This process is iterative.
-5. When the study definition script is “run” on a local computer, it creates a dummy dataset which approximates the structure of the source data.
+6. When the study definition script is “run” on a local computer, it creates a dummy dataset which approximates the structure of the source data.
 This dummy dataset has all the necessary covariates, as specified in your study definition script, with the right type of data (for example numbers, dates or count variables) (but currently does not respect expected between-variable relationships such as metformin prescriptions only for people with diabetes).
 You do not need to have Python installed to run the study population script to generate the dummy data.
-6. Stata code (and in the future R) is developed against this dummy dataset.
+7. Stata code (and in the future R) is developed against this dummy dataset.
-7. Once the analytic code and the study population code is finalised and uploaded to GitHub, this code is uploaded to the server by one of a few authorised individuals.
+8. Once the analytic code and the study population code is finalised and uploaded to GitHub, this code is uploaded to the server by one of a few authorised individuals.
 This code can then be run to extract the real study population and run the analysis
-8. Analytic output files (log or txt files) are reviewed by 2 people on the server and any sensitive data is removed.
+9. Analytic output files (log or txt files) are reviewed by 2 people on the server and any sensitive data is removed.
-9. Summary results are returned to the external researcher via GitHub and can be reviewed by the team.
+10. Summary results are returned to the external researcher via GitHub and can be reviewed by the team.

 These sections are described in further detail below.